gcanti/tcomb-form/GUIDE.md

 ### Render as a radio group

-You can render the select as a radio group using the `factory` option to override the default:
+You can render the select as a radio group by using the `factory` option to override the default:

 ```js
 var options = {